clement0010/sponsorr-frontend/README.md

 ### Delete via Pull Request
 When confirming merge to master using pull requests, select the option to delete branch

-### Delete Manually Through Github (Not Recommended)
-Use SourceTree to delete local branch, and go to repository settings to delete remote branch.

 ### Delete via Terminal
 to delete remote branch:
 ```